Rbfinch/grepq/paper/paper.md

 - JSON support for pattern file input and *tune* command output, allowing named regular expression sets and named regular expressions (pattern files can also be in plain text)
 - the ability to set predicates to filter FASTQ records on the header field (= record ID line) using a regular expression, minimum sequence length, and minimum average quality score (supports Phred+33 and Phred+64)
 - the ability to output matched sequences to one of four formats (including FASTQ and FASTA)
-- the ability to tune the pattern file and enumerate variants with the *tune* command: this command will output a plain text or JSON file with the patterns sorted by their frequency of occurrence in the input FASTQ file or gzip-compressed FASTQ file (or a user-specified number of FASTQ records).
+- the ability to tune the pattern file and enumerate named and unnamed variants with the *tune* command: this command will output a plain text or JSON file with the patterns sorted by their frequency of occurrence in the input FASTQ file or gzip-compressed FASTQ file (or a user-specified number of FASTQ records).
 This can be useful for optimizing the pattern file for performance, for example by removing patterns that are rarely matched and reordering nucleotides within the variable regions of the patterns to improve matching efficiency
 - the ability to count and summarise the total number of records and the number of matching records (or records that don't match in the case of inverted matching) in the input FASTQ file

 Other than when the *tune* command is run, a FASTQ record is deemed to match (and hence provided in the output) when any of the regular expressions in the pattern file match the sequence field of the FASTQ record.
 An example (abridged) output of the *tune* command (when given with the **`--`json-matches** and **--variants** flags) is shown below: